phaserjs/phaser/README.md

 Prefer **videos** to reading?
 Lynda.com have published a free course: [HTML5 Game Development with Phaser](http://www.lynda.com/Phaser-tutorials/HTML5-Game-Development-Phaser/163641-2.html)

 Use the [How to Learn Phaser](http://gamedevelopment.tutsplus.com/articles/how-to-learn-the-phaser-html5-game-engine--gamedev-13643) guide we wrote for GameDevTuts+.
-It covers finding tutorials, examples and support.
+It covers finding tutorials, examples and getting support.

-Although currently a bit of a "wall of text" we urge you to check out the **News** section of the [Phaser web site](http://phaser.io).
-You'll find fresh links posted there *daily*.
+Although currently a bit of a "wall of text" we urge you to keep and eye on the **News** section of the [Phaser web site](http://phaser.io).
+We post fresh links posted there *daily*.

 Using Phaser with **TypeScript**?
-Then we strongly recommend this great series of [Game From Scratch](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx) tutorials.
+Check out this great series of [Game From Scratch](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx) tutorials.

 ### Source Code Examples